robince/website-blogofile/_posts/002-cache.markdown

 Something to keep in mind - I often allocate several arrays of the same type and loop over them doing simple operations (entropy calculations etc.).

+**Update 22/12/11**

+For completeness (and my own reference) here are a couple more links with some nice explanations and details.
+[This](http://www.tophatstuff.co.uk/?p=119) covers the basics, and [this](http://igoro.com/archive/gallery-of-processor-cache-effects/) goes into much more detail about cache behaviour.